vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Unused workers are automatically destroyed.
 This command will trigger the check immediately.

+`trash-bin prune` [*pool...*]
+  `osctld` does not destroy datasets right away, mainly because they can be busy.
+  Datasets to destroy are instead placed in the trash bin, which is a dedicated dataset at `<pool>/trash`.
+The trash bin is emptied periodically, this command will empty it right away.

 `monitor`
   Print all events reported by `osctld` to standard output.
 If global option `-j`, `--json` is used, the events are printed in JSON.